 The first line declares the file to be an HTML file.
 The block that follows within the <!-- and --> tags is a comment block.
 The complementary <html></html> tags contain all the HTML code.
 In this case, the template defines the head and body sections.
 The head sets the title of the web page, and the body is where all the content for the web page will be located.

-You can run this project by clicking ‘Go Live’ in the bottom right corner or by pressing Alt-L Alt-O. Figure 1-6 shows an example of what the default project looks like when you run it.
+As illustrate in Figure 1-5 you can run this project by clicking ‘Go Live’ button in the bottom right corner of your VS Code or by pressing Alt-L Alt-O.

+Figure 1-5.
+Click on the Go Live button to run a project

+ Note To run a project, the index.html file of that project must be opened in the editor when the ‘Go Live’ button is clicked, or Alt-L Alt-O keys are typed.
+This will become important in the subsequent chapters when there are other JavaScript source code files in the project.

+Figure 1-6 shows an example of what the default project looks like when you run it.
+Notice that after the project begins to run, the ‘Go Live’ button its label to ‘Port:5500’.
+You can click on this button again to disconnect the IDE from the web-page to observe the ‘Go Live’ label again.
+Clicking on the button one more time will re-run the project.

-Figure 1-6.
+Figure 1-5.
 Running the simple HTML5 project

 To stop the program, simply close the web page.
 You have successfully run your first HTML5 project.
-You can use this project to understand the IDE environment.
+Through the development of this very simple project, you have familiarized with the IDE environment.

+ Note For debugging, we recommend the Chrome Developer tools.
+These tools can be access by typing Ctrl+Shift+I in the browser window when your project is running.
+To find out more about these tools, please refer to https://developer.chrome.com/docs/devtools/.

 How to Use This Book

 This book guides you through the development of a game engine by building projects similar to the one you have just experienced.
 Each chapter covers an essential component of a typical game engine, and the sections in each chapter describe the important concepts and implementation projects that construct the corresponding component.
 Throughout the text, the project from each section builds upon the results from the projects that precede it.
 While this makes it a little challenging to skip around in the book, it will give you practical experience and a solid understanding of how the different concepts relate.
 In addition, rather than always working with new and minimalistic projects, you gain experience with building larger and more interesting projects while integrating new functionality into your expanding game engine.